Javascript Menu by Deluxe-Menu.com

 EASTERN CHRISTIANITY

-Eastern Christianity comprises the Christian churches and traditions that emerged in the Middle East, Egypt, Asia Minor, the Far East, the Balkans, Eastern Europe, Northeastern Africa, and southern India over the course of several centuries of religious antiquity.
+Eastern Christianity comprises the Christian churches and traditions that emerged in the Middle East, Asia Minor, the Balkans, the Horn of Africa, and southern India over the course of several centuries of religious antiquity.
 The term 'Eastern Christianity' is used to describe all of the Christian traditions that did not develop in Western Europe, and does not describe any single 'Eastern' communion or religious tradition.
-The dominant Eastern Church today is known as the ‘Eastern Orthodox Church’, and the term ‘Orthodox’ is often used in loose fashion as ‘Eastern’.
+The dominant Eastern Church today is known as the ‘Eastern Orthodox Church,' and the term ‘Orthodox’ is often used in a very loose fashion as ‘Eastern.’
 Notwithstanding, and more accurately, all Eastern Churches consider themselves part of an Orthodox and/or Catholic communion.
 Eastern Christians do not necessarily have shared religious practices but many Eastern Christian communities have shared cultural traditions.

 The terms ‘Eastern’ and ‘Western’ originated with divisions in the Church that mirrored the cultural and linguistic divides between the Hellenistic East and Latinate West and the political divide between the Western Roman and Eastern Roman Empires.
 Divisions among Eastern Christians often reflected the cultural, linguistic, political, and ongoing power struggles between the different ethnicities within the Eastern Roman Empire.